Revival Process: Start of the "Revival Process"

 The methods employed by the state to coerce Turkish villages to agree to "Bulgarisation" were particularly violent.
 According to one eyewitness account by an ethnic Bulgarian: "The [Turkish] village was surrounded by militia and/or special internal troops or regular army trucks or even light tanks.
 The village thus isolated, the mayor, the Communist Party secretary, and a few officials were then summoned and asked to sign a declaration that the village(rs) be given Bulgarian names...
 They were handed lists of Bulgarian names and then usually allowed twenty-four hours to consider.
 Most of these men agreed to cooperate and were thus held up as models for the rest of the village...
 Those who refused to comply, however, were taken by the militia from their homes...
 Eventually they signed.
 Those who still refused were held in a cellar for several days, abused, threatened, and beaten.
 If they still persisted, then imprisonment ensued."

 Beyond the Bulgarianization of the names of living Muslims, Bulgarian authorities began to enforce other assimilation measures during the "Revival Process".
 During that time, Muslims were not allowed to bury their dead in Islamic cemeteries and were made to deface the Islamic or Arabic inscriptions and symbols on their ancestors graves.
 Store and restaurant owners were also prohibited from serving women in traditional Islamic dress.
 The pre-existing ban on Islamic circumcision was strictly enforced, and Muslim parents were required to sign documents promising not to circumcise their child.
-Officials regularly inspected Muslim boys to ensure they remained uncircumsized, and if a couple were found to have violated the ban, both the parents and the individual who had performed the circumcision faced punishment.
-These restrictions on Muslims remained in effect for the rest of the 1980s, with the Bulgarian government only promising to restore the rights of its Muslim population in December of 1989.
+Officials regularly inspected Muslim boys to ensure they remained uncircumcised, and if a couple were found to have violated the ban, both the parents and the individual who had performed the circumcision faced punishment.